 Science Objectives for Everyone

-The Biochemical Profile experiment tests blood and urine samples obtained from astronauts before, during and after spaceflight.
+The Biochem Profile experiment tests blood and urine samples obtained from astronauts before, during and after spaceflight.
 Specific proteins and chemicals in the samples are used as biomarkers, or indicators of health.
 Post-flight analysis yields a database of samples and test results, which scientists can use to study the effects of spaceflight on the body.

 Science Results for Everyone

 OpNom Biochem Profile

 Johnson Space Center, Human Research Program, Houston, TX, United States